secretstartups/handbook/support/license-and-renewals/workflows/requests_for_documents_from_gitLab.html.md

 ---
 layout: handbook-page-toc
-title: Requests for GitLab to sign documents
+title: Requests for documents or signatures from GitLab
 category: General
-description: How to deal with customers who request GitLab sign some documents.
+description: How to get GitLab documents or signature for customers.
 ---

+## Signature

 From time to time, a customer may submit a ticket requesting that someone from GitLab sign some kind of document.
 Examples include: